 Verification is the confirmation through documentation that the information provided on a student's Free Application for Federal Student Aid (FAFSA) is correct.
 The Department of Education requires colleges and universities to verify or confirm the data reported by students and their parent(s) on the FAFSA.

 The verification process ensures that eligible students receive all the financial aid to which they are entitled and prevents ineligible students from receiving financial aid to which they are not entitled.
-Selected students are provided a clear explanation of the documentation that is needed to satisfy the verification requirements in the "Verification Worksheet".
+Selected students are provided a clear explanation of the documentation that is needed to satisfy the verification requirements in the "Verification Worksheet."
 Submission deadlines and the consequences of failing to provide the requested information are thoroughly explained.
 Students who do not complete their financial aid file within 14 days from the start of the program must pay any tuition/fee from personal resources.
-Students are periodically reminded of any documents which have yet to be submitted.
-Students selected to verify the information used in the determination of their aid eligibility should submit the required documentation upon request.
-This will prevent a delay in the disbursement of their financial aid awards.
+Students selected to verify the information used in the determination of their aid eligibility must submit the required documentation no later than ten (10) business days from the initial date of request in order to prevent a delay in the disbursement of their financial aid awards.
+(This keeps continuity.)

 No grants or Federal Subsidized Direct Loan proceeds are disbursed prior to receiving all required verification documents.

 The student is to comply with the verification requests noted in the comment section of the SAR/ISIR and any additional requests made by the school.
 If additional documentation is required, the institution must request the documentation from the student in writing.
-ROP may refer any instance in which there is reason to believe that an applicant has applied for Title IV, HEA program funds under false pretenses to state or local law enforcement agencies for investigation and report the referral of that instance to the Secretary of the Department of Education.
+Butte County ROP may refer any instance in which there is reason to believe that an applicant has applied for Title IV, HEA program funds under false pretenses to state or local law enforcement agencies for investigation and report the referral of that instance to the Secretary of the Department of Education.